PreslavKisyov/GPS-Image-Verification/README.md

-# Image-Based GPS Verification README #
+# Image-Based GPS Verification README
-This project utilises different AI and Computer Vision methods to solve the long-pressing issue of Image Verification.
-The approach taken is to compare a query and a reference image taken from some coordinates and extract a similarity value.
-Additionally, verification is performed by comparing that value against a threshold.<br/>
+This project utilises different AI and Computer Vision methods to try and solve the long-pressing issue of Image Verification.
+The approach taken compares a query with a reference image taken from some coordinates, outputting a `similarity value`.
+Additionally, verification is performed by comparing that value against a predefined threshold.
-- The best threshold is picked by running the **thresholdTool.py**<br/>
+- The best threshold is picked by running the `thresholdTool.py`
-- The image verification is performed by running the **verificationTool.py**<br/>
+- The image verification is performed by running the `verificationTool.py`

 # Installation #
 **Python 3** is required for this project.
 The version used in this project is 3.6.8.